sumn2u/learn-javascript/README.md

 Contributions are always welcome.
 Feel free to report Issue or send Pull Request.

 If you have any questions or feedback, please don't hesitate to contact us at sumn2u@gmail.com, or reach out to Suman directly.
-We hope you find this resource helpful 💜
+We hope you find this resource helpful 💜.

+### License

+This project is [Apache License 2.0](./LICENSE) licensed.